wottpal/azero.domains/README.md

 We deployed Rust-based smart contracts on Aleph Zero testnet that contain a decentralized domain registry as well as an attached metadata storage.
 Our **https://azero.domains** dApp leverages those contracts and gives the user the ability to search, buy, and manage domains.
 The frontend interacting with the smart contracts is deployed on the Permaweb network by Arweave for maximum censorship resistance.

 The user journey with the Azero Domains app is as follows.
 First, the user checks if his desired domain is available with the search function.
 If yes, he can purchase & claim the domain in just one click.
-If the user has not yet connected his wallet to the dapp, he will be prompted to do so.
+If the user has not yet connected his wallet to the dApp, he will be prompted to do so.
 After a successfull purchase with $TAZERO tokens, the user's new domain is shown in his dashboard.
 He now has the option to 'manage' or 'release' any possessed domain.
 Managing the domain allows for storing metadata such as social handles (e.g. Twitter, Discord, Telegram, or Lens Protocol), personal website URL or any other arbitrary data.
 The dApp also provides a shareable, dynamic visual representation of the new domain and the added social handles in form of a contact card.
 This feature lets the user share his .azero domain as a contact card.

 ## How we built it